Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: Large growth

 While $g_n^{\gepp}$ has been known since Wilkinson's original analysis, much less is known about $g_n^{\gecp}$.
-The only known exact values of $g_n^{\operatorname{GECP}}$ are for $n=1$, 2, 3, $4$, which take the values exactly 1, 2, 2.25, 4, respectively, while there is a bound $g_5^{\operatorname{GECP}} \le 4 \frac{17}{18}$.
+The only known exact values of $g_n^{\operatorname{GECP}}$ are for $n=1$, 2, 3, $4$, which take the values exactly 1, 2, 2.25, 4.
 Best known lower bounds for other small $n$ are found in \cite{EdUr23}.
-The known constants $g_n^{\gecp}$ all carry over for $g^{\gecp}(\O(n))$ since an orthogonal matrix can be constructed to match each upper bound: a Hadamard matrix can be scaled to be orthogonal to meet each of the $n=1$, 2, 4 bounds, while the standard matrix (used in \cite{Cryer,DaPe88}) that attains $g_3^{\operatorname{GECP}} = 2.25$,
+The known constants $g_n^{\gecp}$ all carry over for $g^{\gecp}(\O(n))$ since an orthogonal matrix can be constructed to match each upper bound for $n \le 4$ (cf. \cite{Cryer,DaPe88,EdUr23}).

-is also a scalar multiple of an orthogonal matrix, $\frac23 C \in \O(3)$.\footnote{Note the approach to maximize $c_n = \rho^{\gecp} - \rho^{\gepp}$ starting with a matrix that maximizes the GECP growth factor would then prove unfruitful here since $C$ is CP and hence PP; moreover, one could also show that the GEPP and GECP growth factors still align for $PCQ$ for any sign permutations $P,Q$.}